loclink/gig-cli/README.md

 # gig-cli

-A command line tool for you to quickly create `.gitignore` files
+A command line tool for you to quickly create `.gitignore` files.

 ## Features: